Gerry Fitt: 1980s

 Gerry Fitt enters the 1980s no longer a member of the SDLP but is still the MP for West Belfast.
 Politics in nationalist communities were about to change as the prison protests over political status became the hunger strikes and Provisional Sinn Féin make a strategic turn towards electoral politics.

 In 1981, Fitt opposed the hunger strikes in the Maze prison in Belfast.
-In April of that year, he contacted the Northern Ireland Office (NIO) to seek assurances that the British government would not give in to the hunger strikers' demands for political status.
+In April of that year, he contacted the Northern Ireland Office to seek assurances that the British government would not give in to the hunger strikers' demands for political status.
 In the Westminster parliament, he urged the Conservative Government "not to make the mistake of granting political status".

 The following month, May 1981, Fitt lost his seat on Belfast City Council to Fergus O'Hare, a member of the left-wing Peoples Democracy group and a prominent campaigner for political status and rights for the prisoners in the H Blocks.
 The loss of his seat on Belfast Council where he had been a prominent and long serving member, was to signal the beginning of Gerry Fitt's electoral decline.

 Fitt's seat in Westminster was targeted by Sinn Féin as well as by the SDLP.
 In June 1983, he lost his seat in Belfast West to Gerry Adams, in part due to competition from an SDLP candidate.
 Fitt, standing as an Independent Socialist with no party machine behind him and with widespread nationalist criticism over his stance on the H Block hunger strikes, still received over 10,326 votes but he lost the seat to Gerry Adams who polled 16,379 votes with the SDLP's Joe Hendron coming second with 10,934 votes.

 The following month, on 14 October 1983, he was created a UK life peer as Baron Fitt, of Bell's Hill in the County of Down.
 (The Fitt family were evacuated to Bell's Hill during the Belfast Blitz.)
 His Belfast Antrim Road home, close to the republican New Lodge, was firebombed a month after he was made a peer and he moved to live in London.